 - Continue to innovate and enhance our cloud platform and suite of solutions.
 We intend to continue to make significant investments in research and development to extend our cloud platform's functionality by developing new security solutions and capabilities and further enhancing our existing suite of solutions.
-From inception through December 31, 2016, we have added the following solutions: VM, PCI, PC, WAS, WAF, CM, CAP, AI, SYN, SAQ and TP.
-In 2017, we introduced a number of new offerings, including FIM, IOC and SCA. - Expand the use of our suite of solutions by our large and diverse customer base.
-With more than 10,300 customers across many industries and geographies, we believe we have a significant opportunity to sell additional solutions to our customers and expand their use of our suite of solutions.
-Since typically our customers initially deploy one or two of our solutions in select parts of their IT infrastructures, our existing customers serve as a strong source of new sales as they expand their scope and increase their subscriptions, or choose to adopt additional solutions from our integrated suite of IT security and compliance offerings.
+From inception through December 31, 2017, we have added the following solutions: VM, PCI, PC, WAS, WAF, CM, SYN, SAQ, TP, FIM, IOC, AI and SCA.
+In 2018, we introduced a number of new applications, including, CS, CI, CSA, CRI, and CRA. - Expand the use of our suite of solutions by our large and diverse customer base.
+With more than 12,200 customers and active users across many industries and geographies, we believe we have a significant opportunity to sell additional solutions to our customers and expand their use of our suite of solutions.
+Since typically our customers initially deploy one or two of our solutions in select parts of their IT infrastructures, our existing customers serve as a strong source of new sales as they expand their scope and increase their subscriptions or choose to adopt additional solutions from our integrated suite of IT security and compliance offerings.
 In this regard, we continue to expand our sales execution and marketing functions to increase adoption of our newly developed solutions among our existing customers. - Drive new customer growth and broaden our global reach.
-We are pursuing new customers by targeting key accounts and expanding our sales and marketing organization and network of channel partners.
+We are pursuing new customers by targeting key accounts, releasing free security and compliance services and expanding both our sales and marketing organization and network of channel partners.
 We will continue to seek to make significant investments to encourage organizations to replace their existing security products with our cloud solutions.
 We intend to expand our relationships with key security consulting organizations, managed security service providers and value added resellers to accelerate the adoption of our cloud platform.
 We seek to strengthen existing relationships as well as establish new relationships to increase the distribution and market awareness of our cloud platform and target new geographic regions.
 We also plan to partner with such security providers that can host our Private Cloud offering within their data centers, helping us expand our reach in new markets and new geographies. - Selectively pursue technology acquisitions to bolster our capabilities and leadership position.
 We may explore acquisitions that are complementary to and can expand the functionality of our cloud platform.
 We may also seek to acquire development teams to supplement our own personnel and acquire technology to increase the breadth of our cloud-based security and compliance solutions.
-In 2017, we acquired certain assets of Nevis Networks (India) Private Limited ("Nevis"), a company developing network security solutions for detection and awareness of external intrusions to computer networks.
-This transaction provided us with significant domain expertise in passive scanning technologies and allowed us to accelerate our move into the adjacent market of mitigation and response at endpoints.
-In 2017, we also acquired the assets of NetWatcher, allowing us to expand our threat protection and management capabilities and add new offerings to managed service providers (MSPs).
+In 2018, we acquired the software assets of 1Mobility, a Singapore based company, allowing Qualys to provide enterprises of all sizes with the ability to create and continuously update an inventory of mobile devices on all versions of Android, iOS and Windows Mobile in their environment; and to continuously assess their security and compliance posture, while quarantining devices that are compromised or out-of-compliance.
+In 2018, we also acquired Layered Insight, a provider of container native application protection, delivering insight into container images, adaptive analysis of running containers, and automated enforcement of the container environments.